eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 - [Anvil (from the Foundry package)](https://github.com/foundry-rs/foundry?tab=readme-ov-file) as blockchain backend simulator
 - [Alto (Pimlico)](https://github.com/pimlicolabs/alto) as the tested ERC-4337 bundler
 - [SmartWatts](https://powerapi.org/reference/formulas/smartwatts/) for the power consumption measurements

+The current setup assumes running everything on the same machine.
+Therefore, localhost (127.0.0.1), is often used as address in various scripts.
+Replace this according to changes.\
+In particular, in a server setting, Anvil and Alto, should probably run on the server side, and deployment, transaction sending, and other operations should use the server address.

 ## (Optional) Configuration of Blockscout